vrurg/raku-OO-Plugin/docs/md/OO/Plugin/Manual.md

         }
     }

 *Note* Despite all over this manual I use *(before|around|after)-* prefix for method handlers, it's has nothing to do with the framework requirements.
-The method handler name is absolutely irrelevant and can be anything allowed by Perl6.
+The method handler name is absolutely irrelevant and can be anything allowed by Raku.

 The `monitor` handler will be called before all methods of `Foo`, `Bar`, `Baz`, and `Fubar` classes.
 Whereas `around-foo` will only handle method `foo` of `Foo`, pardon for this pub.